Newbie Guide To Gas Fireplace Maintenance

 Before any scheduled gas fireplace maintenance, avoid using your fireplace for at least 2 hours to allow it to cool down.
 Turn off the pilot light and switch off the gas supply.
 Never apply any cleanser to the screen when hot, because it could shatter.

 A gas fireplace is no different from any other fuel-burning appliance that you use indoors – you have to be on guard against carbon monoxide poisoning.
 I was surprised to find that correctly replacing the glass fire screen plays a major role in reducing the risk – an important reason to hire an experienced HVAC professional to do this task.
 The pro that I talked to said that installing a CO alarm as backup protection is also a good idea; choose a battery-powered model in case of an electrical blackout.

 Gas Fireplace Heating and Esthetics

 Many communities have banned wood-burning fireplaces in the past decade.
-A gas fireplace will give a similar look and feel, and at the same time is a relatively clean-burning, inexpensive source of heat.
+A gas fireplace will give a similar cozy look and feeling, while at the same time providing a relatively clean-burning, inexpensive source of heat.
 Now that mine has been given the thumbs up, I plan to use it to warm my condo on relatively mild winter days, in place of the less energy-efficient electric baseboard heaters provided.

 Laura Firszt writes for networx.com.